 - SPBA Child Safe Policy – CLICK HERE

 - SPBA Child Safe Code of Conduct – CLICK HERE

 - SPBA Child Safe Action Plan – CLICK HERE

-The new Victorian Child Safety Standards (Victorian Government legislation as of January 1, 2017) now applies to sporting organisations that operate and provide sporting services to children within Victoria (including National Sporting Organisations).
-There are several different requirements which make up the standards, and which sports will be required to comply.
+The new Victorian Child Safety Standards now applies to sporting organisations that operate and provide sporting services to children within Victoria.
+There are several different requirements which make up the standards, and which sports is required to comply.

 The Standards apply to organisations as a whole, not only the areas that work with children.
 This includes:

 - All volunteers (coaches, officials, administrators, scorers etc)

 - Any contractors that are engaged.

 Southern Peninsula works with all of its affiliated clubs to review their culture, processes and practices against the Child Safety Standards and make any changes that are required moving forward.